 To enable this feature when watching lower frame rate content, set 'TrueMotion' to 'User' and adjust the 'De-Judder' slider for low frame rate content (such as 30 fps), and the 'De-Blur' sliders for 60 fps content.

 The C8, like all OLED TVs, has a near instantaneous response time.
 This results in each frame remaining static for nearly 40ms when watching 24 fps content which creates noticeable stutter.
-The stutter can be reduced by increased by enabling motion interpolation.
+The stutter can be reduced by enabling motion interpolation to increase the frame rate.

 The TV is consistently able to remove judder from native 24 fps content, whether that content is played from the native apps or external sources such as a Blu-ray player.
 It can also remove judder consistently from 60 fps content.